"A Different Beauty"

 Stretched: Choice of Black or Mirrored edges, 1.5" thick with hanging hardware installed (ready to hang!)

 Framed: Choice of two floater frame styles, Pewter or Black, 1.5" thick with hanging hardware installed (ready to hang!)

 Unmounted: Comes rolled with additional 2" white border, perfect for inserting into a frame!
 No glass required!

 ***NOTE: The "Wildlife and Art" copyright watermark is just for the internet image.
 No text appears in the actual painting!

 Production and Shipping Times:

 All stretched canvas prints are made to order.
-Production time can vary from 5-10 business days and shipping time is 2-3 days once print is made.
-Average total time for delivery is 2-3 weeks.
+Production time can vary from 5-10 business days and average shipping time is 2-3 business days once print is made.
+Average total time for delivery is 2-3 weeks, excluding weekend days.

-Rolled canvas prints take on average 2-3 days for production and 2-3 additional days for shipping.
+Rolled canvas prints are also made to order and can take on average 2-8 business days for production and 2-3 additional business days for shipping.